android/android-test/docs/espresso-intents.md

 ## Intent matchers ##
 `intending` and `intended` methods take a hamcrest `Matcher<Intent>` as an argument.
 Hamcrest is library of matcher objects (also known as constraints or predicates).
 You have these options:

- * Use existing intent matcher: Easiest option, which should almost always be preferred.
+ * Use an existing intent matcher: Easiest option, which should almost always be preferred.
  * Implement your own intent matcher: Most flexible option (see the section entitled "Writing custom matchers" in the [Hamcrest tutorial](http://code.google.com/p/hamcrest/wiki/Tutorial))

 An example of intent validation with existing Intent matchers: